How to Combat Sugar Cravings & Achieve Your Health Goals

 - Chopped veggie sticks (e.g., carrot, cucumber, capsicum, celery, baby tomato) & hummus.
 Plus, a handul of mixed nuts

 - Tuna Nicoise Salad: egg, canned tuna, tomato, cos/romaine lettuce, beans, potato and olive with olive oil and balsamic dressing.

 - Lean protein (meat or plant based) with roasted vegetables and brown rice

 5. You're over-hungry

-Just like when we're overtired, not getting enough nutrients, and not eating enough protein, being overly hungry wreaks havoc on our hormones and blood sugar levels.
+Being overly hungry wreaks havoc on our hormones and blood sugar levels.
 As we mentioned above, when we skip a meal, our brain sends signals to the rest of our bodies, letting us know we need energy.
 And what's the easiest way for us to get a shot of energy?
 Calorie-dense foods.
 That’s why we get sugar cravings when we’re over-hungry.

 Research has proven that skipping meals can cause persistent and intrusive thoughts about food.
-And can cause you to lose control at mealtimes resulting in overeating.
+And skipping meals can cause you to lose control at mealtimes resulting in overeating.
 So if you're skipping meals as a way to cut calories and speed up weight loss, you could be causing the total opposite effect.